hongtranthianh/Uber-Customer-Churn-Prediction/README.md

 To meet the need of surviving in this competitive industry, the retention of existing customers becomes a huge challenge.
 Because retaining an existing customer is a much lower cost than acquiring a new customer, to have a better customer retention strategy, this project will use transactional data about Uber trips as an experiment doing the following:
 * Evaluate the business performance of Uber in 2010
-* Propose a prediction model with **Logistic Regression** to detects who is likely to churn in the next 3 months.
+* Build a prediction model with **Logistic Regression** to detects who is likely to churn in the next 3 months.
 * Segment churners.

 ## 3. File Descriptions <a name="files"></a>